 Automotive Manufacturing Industry Challenges

-The global automotive market is going through its greatest change ever.
-Automakers are considering different means of autonomous driving and electric-powered vehicles, forcing them to alter their business models and product portfolios.
-Heavy spending on new mobility and stagnation in key markets is putting automotive market into profit desert.
+The global automotive market is undergoing its greatest transformation ever.
+As a result, automakers are exploring various approaches to autonomous driving and electric-powered vehicles, forcing them to alter their business models and product portfolios.
+However, heavy spending on new mobility and stagnation in key markets has pushed the automotive market into a profit desert.
 Some of the key automotive manufacturing industry challenges in the journey to profitability include:

 Rising Product Complexity and Regulatory Requirements